-When diabetics have uncontrolled blood sugar levels, this can damage the walls of the blood vessels.
-In the eyes, this may lead to several issues.
-The damaged blood vessels may not supply the eyes with enough blood flow, or they may leak.
-In the later stages of the condition, new blood vessels grow but these blood vessels are especially prone to breaking and leaking blood into the eye.
+When diabetics have uncontrolled blood sugar levels, this can damage the walls of the blood vessels leading to bleeding inside the eye.
+Initially this happens on a microscopic level and may not affect vision initially.
+In the later stages of the condition, new blood vessels grow but these blood vessels and can cause severe damage leading to rapid visual loss.

 Although any or all of these may be associated with diabetic retinopathy, they can also be caused by other conditions.
-A trained ophthalmologist can diagnose and treat the underlying cause in order to protect your vision, but you have to go to your yearly appointments so that they can do so.
+A trained ophthalmologist or optometrist can diagnose the underlying cause and recommend appropriate treatment.